ucsb-cs48/w20/_lab/lab01.md

 You start working on your assigned issues!

-Credits: Many thanks to [John Cutler](https://twitter.com/johncutlefish?lang=en) for his assistance in consulting on the original version of this assignment.
+Credits: Many thanks to Phill Conrad for designing the original version of this lab exercise and [John Cutler](https://twitter.com/johncutlefish?lang=en) for his assistance in consulting on the original version of this assignment.